Paste a url where

-Both earth orbit rendezvous and lunar orbit rendezvous required NASA to develop procedures and astronauts to deliver experience with rendezvous and docking between two vehicles.
+Both earth orbit rendezvous and lunar orbit rendezvous required NASA to develop procedures and astronauts to develop experience with rendezvous and docking between two vehicles operating under orbital mechanics.
 This would also be a requirement if NASA or the USAF were going to develop any reusable space stations which were already in the works.
 An important step was a doctoral thesis on manned orbital rendezvous by NASA astronaut and future moon walker, Buzz Aldrin.
-This eventually led to the first serious rendezvous attempt with Gemini 4 where it attempted to station keep with its spent upper stage however it failed.
+This eventually led to the first serious rendezvous attempt with Gemini 4 where it attempted to station keep with its spent upper stage however this failed.
 The first successful rendezvous eventually occurred on December 15th, 1965 between Gemini 6 and Gemini 7.

 Unfortunately the first GATV exploded during its launch on its Atlas rocket but the second GATV with the historic Gemini 8 mission became the first successful docking of a manned vessel with an unmanned one in space as commanded by the future first man on the moon, Neil Armstrong.
 The docking was short-lived because of problems with the Gemini thrusters but there would be three more successful missions with the GATV which closed out the Gemini program.

 The Bossart is Bluedog Design Bureau’s second approximation of the Atlas rocket and a replacement for its older Muo design.
 It is a stage-and-a-half design which should get the payload through its ascent and into a LKO (Low Kerbin Orbit).
 The fairing and booster engines should be decoupled upon hitting the upper atmosphere although depending on your mission it may be fine to leave it on all the way into orbit but you’ll probably cut it close because of the added weight of the fairing.